2026 Legislative Agenda

 • Allow single remittance of local taxes and fees

-• Maximize Missouri’s position as an emerging tech hub
+• Maximize Missouri’s emerging tech hub position with strategic assets

 • Support investment opportunities